-Presbyterian/St. Luke’s Medical Center expects our Code of Conduct Value Statements to be reflected in the way every employee interacts with co-workers, patients and family members, and with others in the community.
+Presbyterian/St. Luke’s Medical Center and Rocky Mountain Hospital for Children expects our Code of Conduct Value Statements to be reflected in the way every employee interacts with co-workers, patients and family members, and with others in the community.

 •We recognize and affirm the unique and intrinsic worth of each individual

 •We treat all those we serve with compassion and kindness

 •We act with absolute honesty, integrity and fairness in the way we conduct our business and the way we live our lives.

 •We trust our colleagues as valuable members of our healthcare team and pledge to treat one another with loyalty, respect and dignity

 Current licensure in the state of Colorado as a Registered Nurse.
 Current BLS certification, ACLS certification and PALS certification.